Ritikkumar21/Practice_demo/README.md

 # Practice_demo
-This is demo for practice purpose
+This repo is just for practicing git and github.